NakshatraNigam/Daily-tech-tips/index.md

-#SWIPE DOWN AND LEARN -
+# SWIPE DOWN AND LEARN :-
 ## DAY - 1
 ## EDUTECH
 As the technology is developing so are the ways to express things ,One of the most developed technology is educational technology.
 Edutech refers to visualize every